 05 of 10

 Home of Space Shuttle Endeavour.
-This top science museum in Los Angeles is best known for its many hands-on scientific exhibits and IMAX Theater.
+This top science museum in Los Angeles is best known for its many hands-on science exhibits and IMAX Theater.
 But it also has some impressive air and space exhibits, which include the Apollo-Soyuz Command Module, the F-20 Tigershark, and Sputnik.
 When Space Shuttle Endeavour becomes a permanent part of the museum, it will be the centerpiece of CalSci's 25-year plan to build a new gallery dedicated to aeronautics and space exploration.

 06 of 10